The best things to do in London for Harry Potter fans.

 Conveniently located walking distance from the Palace Theatre, the basement of this Soho bakery has turned into an unofficial ‘Potion Room.’
 Expect magical refreshments, colourful drinks, robes, wands and more.
 Find out more here.

-5. Have a sleepover in a hotel’s Wizarding Chambers
+5. Have a sleepover in the Wizarding Chambers

 Visiting the city and crazy for all things Harry Potter?
-Go the extra mile with this unofficial but distinctly Hogwartsian hotel room.
-Expect stained glass windows, stone walls, archways, trunks, cauldrons,and four-poster beds hung with velvet curtains, all hidden behind a secret bookcase door.
-You can also rent any DVD you want to watch – hmm, I wonder which popular fantasy series you’ll pick.
+Go the extra mile with this unofficial but distinctly Hogwartsian hotel room at Georgian House.
+Expect stained glass windows, stone walls, archways, trunks, cauldrons, and four-poster beds hung with velvet curtains, all hidden behind a secret bookcase door.
+You can also rent any DVD you want to watch.
+(Hmm, I wonder which popular fantasy series you’ll pick.)
 Book it here.

 A cute freebie for passing Potter fans, a luggage trolly embedded in the wall at London’s Kings Cross station gives us all the chance to take that first step on our journey to Hogwarts.
 A nearby Harry Potter gift shop gives you the opportunity to buy your own wand.
 Potterheads also gather here on September 1 each year, which is apparently the traditional day for new students to catch the Hogwarts Express.